F-Bafti/F-Bafti.github.io/_posts/2025-08-04-Build-Your-Own-AI-Agent: A-Step-by-Step-Tutorial.md

 📁 **File:** `response_generator.py`
 🔗 **Source:** [View on GitHub](https://github.com/F-Bafti/AI_Agent_csv_consolidator/blob/main/response_generator.py)

-**What this does**: This handles communication with the Cohere API, including:
+**What this does**: This handles communication with the API, including:
 - Converting your prompts to LangChain format
 - Managing tool calling
 - Timeout protection to prevent hanging